VidunderGunder/ml-ady-report/README.md

 #### Customer segments

-MLAdy aims for diversified customer base.
+MLAdy aims for a diversified customer base.
 As available resources limits the team to one type of implementation, logistics in industrial production will be handled  first.

 A diverse approach will force development to consider a wider selection of use-cases, than limiting the solution to a specific niche.
 A broader scope is synergic with the general solution MLAdy proposes.